mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 Armor or Battle Dress only, adding a localised motion-pivot at the waist that counters the effects of recoil at the cost of Cr 10,000.
-By spending 1d6 minutes attaching the rig's arms to a heavy weapon or rifle, it reduces the weapon's Recoil number by 2 (to a minimum of 0).
+By spending 1d6 minutes attaching the rig's arms to a heavy weapon or rifle, it reduces the weapon's Recoil number by2 (to a minimum of 0).
 ((TL14): TL 14 ): The TL14 version is internal, affecting any weapon the
 wearer is holding.
 Costs Cr 50,000.